djspacewhale/agda-unimath/src/ring-theory/homomorphisms-rings.lagda.md

 ## Idea

-Ring homomorphisms are maps between rings that preserve the ring structure
+Ring homomorphisms are maps between rings that preserve the ring structure.

 ## Definitions